E1011 Labs dives in.

 Selecting Hemp Twine

 Hemp twines come in different sizes and colors.
-The thickness of the twine is dependent on what you want to make but thicker twines are preferable.
+The thickness of the twine is up to you, but generally, thicker twines are preferable.

 Selecting claws and beads